-- Opening of the Meeting - Election of the Chairman of the Meeting - Preparation and approval of the voting list - Election of two persons to check the minutes - Determination of whether the Meeting has been duly convened - Approval of the Agenda for the Meeting - Presentation of the annual report and the auditor's report - Resolutions on - adoption of the income statement and balance sheet, as well as of the consolidated income statement and consolidated balance sheet, - discharge from liability for the members of the Board of Directors and the CEO, and - disposition of the Company's profit or loss according to the adopted balance sheet - Determination of the number of directors and deputy directors who shall be elected by the Meeting - Determination of fees to be paid to the Board of Directors and auditors - Election of the Board of Directors and where appropriate auditors and deputy auditors - Any other business to come before the Meeting according to the Swedish Companies Act or the Articles of Association accounted for 3% of the share capital.
-More information about Ratos's shareholders and share performance in 2010 is provided on pages 19-22.
+- Opening of the Meeting - Election of the Chairman of the Meeting - Preparation and approval of the voting list - Election of two persons to check the minutes - Determination of whether the Meeting has been duly convened - Approval of the Agenda for the Meeting - Presentation of the annual report and the auditor's report - Resolutions on - adoption of the income statement and balance sheet, as well as of the consolidated income statement and consolidated balance sheet, - discharge from liability for the members of the Board of Directors and the CEO, and - disposition of the Company's profit or loss according to the adopted balance sheet - Determination of the number of directors and deputy directors who shall be elected by the Meeting - Determination of fees to be paid to the Board of Directors and auditors - Election of the Board of Directors and where appropriate auditors and deputy auditors - Any other business to come before the Meeting according to the Swedish Companies Act or the Articles of Association shares owned by physical or legal entities outside Sweden amounted to 17%.
+56% of Ratos's shareholders owned 500 shares or less and together accounted for just under 2% of the share capital.
+More information about Ratos's shareholders and share performance in 2011 is provided on pages 20-24.